sreejitadass/sreejitadass/README.md

 ## About Me

-Currently a 3rd-year CS student at IIITG, I'm on a continuous journey of learning and growth in the ever-evolving tech landscape!
+Currently a final year CS student at IIITG, I'm on a continuous journey of learning and growth in the ever-evolving tech landscape!

 ## Skills